phil294/vimium-everywhere/README.md

 #### Speed

 The internal querying of control information can be quite slow (somewhere between 0 and 3s).
 This problem should be eased by the normal mode's ahead of time querying feature.
 It doesn't seem like it can be improved much more besides that.
 AtSpi, the assistive interface for programs on Linux systems, simply does not expose powerful enough functions for performant access, so a deep recursive algorithm needs to be run repeatedly (internals of `WinGet,, ControlList`).
 Still, it works mostly alright even with several hundreds of elements.
 List-like elements with more than 1,000 children are skipped.

+Sometimes, normal mode will behave even *faster* than normal Vimium in the browser, sometimes slower - it depends how quickly you type / switch windows.

 Also, the startup can take multiple seconds, so please stand by while the first `Building...` ToolTip may load.
 This initialization phase seems to be dependent on the amount of open windows and/or system uptime (??)